History of the Norway national football team: 1990s

-The road to the World Cup continued in 1993, when Norway won 3–1 against Turkey, followed by a great 2–0 win against England and a somewhat fortunate goalless draw against Holland in Rotterdam.
-The World Cup tickets were secured on October 13, when Norway defeated Poland by 3–0 in Poznań after goals by Jostein Flo, Jan Åge Fjørtoft and Ronny Johnsen.
+The road to the World Cup continued in 1993, when Norway won 3–1 against Turkey, followed by a great 2–0 win against England and a somewhat fortunate goalless draw against the Netherlands in Rotterdam.
+The World Cup tickets were secured on 13 October, when Norway defeated Poland by 3–0 in Poznań after goals by Jostein Flo, Jan Åge Fjørtoft and Ronny Johnsen.
 A 2–1 defeat by Turkey in their next match meant nothing: Norway had reached the World Cup finals for the first time since 1938.
 In October 1993, Norway had managed the amazing feat of being ranked the second best team in the world (behind Brazil) on the FIFA World Rankings.

 The finals were somewhat of a disappointment for the Norwegian team.
 The tournament got off to a fine start with a win against Mexico in a match that won't go down in history as a classic.
 Substitute Kjetil Rekdal scored a late winner.
 This match was followed by a 0–1, 11–10 men defeat against Italy, and after two games, all four teams in the group had collected three points.
 This meant that Norway would progress to the next round with a win against the Republic of Ireland.
 They would also progress with a draw if the match between Italy and Mexico got a winner.
 The match against Ireland ended in a disappointing goalless draw – and since the Italy v Mexico game also ended with a draw, Norway were knocked out by the slimmest of margins.

 Next up was the UEFA Euro 1996 qualifiers.
 Norway looked like qualifying through most of the campaign, but stumbled in the last two games against the Czech Republic and Holland, and were knocked out.
 At this point, Bratseth and Thorstvedt had both retired and been replaced with Henning Berg and Frode Grodås respectively.
 Two other new faces in the qualifying campaign for the 1998 World Cup were young strikers Tore André Flo and Ole Gunnar Solskjær.
 Solskjær scored twice in the 5–0 win against Azerbaijan, and was later signed by Manchester United F.C.
 Flo got his breakthrough on the international stage when he scored twice in the 4–2 friendly win against Brazil at Ullevaal.
 Norway clinched the World Cup spot with a 4–0 win against Finland two rounds before the end of the qualifying campaign.